reactos/Release_Engineering/VM-Templates/QEMU/Readme.txt

 the "ReactOS.vmdk" file and execute the following command:

    qemu -m 128 -hda ReactOS.vmdk

-You can improve the speed of the virtual machine by installing the appropriate Kqemu package for your system.

 If you want to access and modify files of the virtual hard disk, you have to convert it to the "raw" format.